-All services are performed with a conscientious and sincere interest in the customer (student/alumni, faculty-staff and employer).
-Individuals who are formally enrolled in a degree-granting program at the university, or who are alumni, are eligible to use the facilities, programs and services.
+All services are performed with a conscientious and sincere interest in the customer (student/graduate, faculty-staff and employer).
+Individuals who are formally enrolled in a degree-granting program at the university, or who have received a degree, are eligible to use the facilities, programs and services.